 OSCE monitoring on contact line between Azerbaijani, Armenian armies reports no incidents

-Under the mandate of the OSCE Chairperson-in-Office Personal Representative, monitoring on the contact line between Azerbaijani and Armenian troops located in the south of the village of Borsunlu of Azerbaijan's Goranboy region was held on July 4, Azerbaijani Defense Ministry reported today.
+The regular monitoring of a contact line between Azerbaijani and Armenian troops located in the south-west of the Gapanli village of the Tartar region of Azerbaijan was held today, the Defense Ministry told Trend today.

-On the opposite side the monitoring was held by the field assistants of the Personal Representative of the OSCE Chairperson-in-Office Jiri Aberle and Christo Christov.
+On the opposite side, monitoring was conducted by the field assistants of the Personal Representative of the OSCE Chairman Hristo Hristov and William Pryor.

 The conflict between the two South Caucasus countries began in 1988 when Armenia made territorial claims against Azerbaijan.
 Armenian armed forces have occupied 20 per cent of Azerbaijan since 1992, including the Nagorno-Karabakh region and seven surrounding districts.